Utah Administrative Code

 (a) provide outpatient and/or intensive outpatient treatment services not to exceed nineteen hours per week, as clinically recommended and documented;

 (b) identify and provide to the Office the organizational structure of the program including:

 (i) names and titles of owners, directors and individuals responsible for implementing all aspects of the program, and

 (ii) a job description, duties and qualifications for each job title;

 (c) identify a director or qualified designee who shall be immediately available at all times that the program is in operation;

-(d) ensure at least one CPR/First Aid trained or certified staff member is present at all times with clients;
+(d) ensure at least one CPR/First Aid trained or certified staff member is available onsite at all times with clients present;

 (e) disclose any potential conflicts of interest to the Office;

 (f) ensure that staff are licensed or certified in good standing as required and that unlicensed individuals providing direct client services shall do so only in accordance with the Mental Health Professional Practices Act;